particle-iot/docs/src/content/datasheets/wi-fi/argon-datasheet.md

 Argon has two radio modules.

-Nordic Semiconductor nRF52840 SoC for BLE, Thread, and NFC.
+Nordic Semiconductor nRF52840 SoC for BLE and NFC.

 | Feature | Description|
 | :-------|:---------- |